There’s hardly a Southeast Asia travel plan that’ll polarize travellers more than spending 10 days in Bali.

-Few places in Southeast Asia polarize travellers more than Bali.
-Those who love Bali dream of its misty Hindu temples, rice terraces and sandy beaches with an almost unhealthy obsessiveness; those who don’t, will do anything they can to convince there are “better,” more off-the-beaten-path places just around the corner.
-Either way, when planning out what to do in Bali, you’re up for a challenge.
+Those who loved their Bali itinerary dream of its misty Hindu temples, rice terraces, and sandy beaches with an almost unhealthy obsessiveness; those who didn’t fight tooth and nail to convince others there are “better,” more off-the-beaten-path places elsewhere in Indonesia and the region.

 Table of Contents